j1jlee/fbm-live-auction/README.md

 ## Items
 - Users can create an Item
+- Users can specify an image URL, or upload images from their computer to showcase the item
 - Users can read/view other users' items
 - Users can update their items
 - Users can delete teir items